cucumber/cucumber-expressions/README.md

 This would match either of those texts:

+    I have 1 cucumber in my belly
+    I have 1 cucumber in my stomach
+    I have 42 cucumbers in my stomach
     I have 42 cucumbers in my belly
-    I have 42 cucumbers in my stomach

 Alternative text only works when there is no whitespace between the alternative parts.